Trusted by enterprise security teams

 Frequently Asked Questions

 OSINT stands for Open Source Intelligence.
 According to the U.S. Intelligence Community, it’s intelligence derived exclusively from publicly or commercially available information.
-For organizations, cyber threat intelligence platforms use OSINT to monitor hacker forums, paste sites, social media, code repositories, and dark web sources for exposed credentials, internal documents, or discussions about planned attacks targeting your company.
+For security teams, cyber threat intelligence platforms use OSINT to monitor hacker forums, code repositories, and dark web sources.
+They look for exposed credentials and discussions about attacks planned against your company.

 Yes, OSINT monitoring is completely legal when conducted properly.
 As confirmed by the NIH, OSINT only involves collecting and analyzing publicly available information that anyone could access through legal means.
-This includes public websites, forums, social media, and data breach collections.
-It’s fundamentally different from hacking, unauthorized access, or other illegal methods.
-Organizations use OSINT to protect themselves by monitoring for compromised credentials and leaked company data before attackers exploit them.
+This includes public websites, forums, and data breach collections.
+It’s completely different from hacking or unauthorized access.
+You use OSINT to protect yourself by monitoring for compromised credentials and leaked company data before attackers exploit them.

 No, OSINT goes far beyond Google searches.
-While search engines are one OSINT tool, comprehensive OSINT monitoring requires specialized tools and techniques to access sources that Google can’t index.
-This includes monitoring private hacker forums, threat actor channels on Telegram and Discord, criminal marketplaces, paste sites, code repositories, and dark web platforms.
-Security teams need continuous automated monitoring across these diverse sources to detect threats in real time.
+While search engines are one OSINT tool, thorough OSINT monitoring requires specialized tools to access sources that Google can’t index.
+This includes private hacker forums, threat attacker channels on Telegram and Discord, and dark web platforms.
+Security teams need continuous automated monitoring across these sources to catch threats as they surface.

-ChatGPT and similar AI tools can assist with certain OSINT tasks like analyzing text, summarizing findings, or generating search queries.
-However, ChatGPT cannot directly access real-time dark web marketplaces, private hacker forums, or continuously monitor for new data breaches.
-Effective OSINT requires specialized threat intelligence platforms that actively crawl and monitor sources where stolen data appears.
-The platforms then alert security teams when their organization’s data is exposed.
+ChatGPT and similar AI tools can assist with certain OSINT tasks like analyzing text and summarizing findings.
+However, ChatGPT can’t directly access dark web marketplaces or private hacker forums, and it doesn’t continuously monitor for new data breaches.
+Effective OSINT requires specialized threat intelligence platforms that actively crawl sources where stolen data appears.
+The platforms then alert your team when your organization’s data is exposed.

-AI will enhance OSINT but not replace it.
-AI excels at analyzing large volumes of data, identifying patterns, and prioritizing threats.
-However, the collection aspect of OSINT still requires specialized infrastructure to access and monitor thousands of sources continuously.
-The future of OSINT combines AI-powered analysis with human expertise for threat intelligence.
-Security teams will use AI to process OSINT data faster and more accurately, but human analysts remain essential for decision-making and contextual understanding.
+AI will help OSINT but not replace it.
+AI is great at analyzing large volumes of data and prioritizing threats.
+However, the collection side of OSINT still requires specialized infrastructure to access and monitor thousands of sources continuously.
+The future of OSINT combines AI-powered analysis with human expertise.
+Your team will use AI to process OSINT data faster, but human analysts remain essential for decision-making and contextual understanding.

 Essential Threat Intelligence Resources